woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode25.md

 **Ellen**: What's that?

-**Richard**: A little we'd better head home.
+**Richard**: A little special country music.
+**Susan**: I think we'd better head home.
 It's getting late, and we have a bit of a drive.

 **Harry**: Well, all your things are inside.
 There's your sleeping bag.